trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 ### Full Example
 This section is informative.

+To walk through a real-world example, please see the GETTING STARTED guide in the [[ref: did:webs Reference Implementation]] as it walks users through many did:webs related tasks (and associated KERI commands) to demonstrate how they work together.

-The following blocks contain full annotated examples of a KERI AID with two events, an inception event and an interaction event, some witnesses, multiple public signing and rotation keys and an Agent with the resulting DID document that an implementation would generate assuming the implementation was running on the `example.com` domain with no unique port and no additional path defined:
+The following blocks contain fully annotated examples of a KERI AID with two events, an [[ref: inception event]] and an [[ref: interaction event]].
+* The [[ref: inception event]] designates some [[ref: witnesses]] in the `b` field.
+* The [[ref: inception event]] designates multiple public signing keys in the `k` field.
+* The [[ref: inception event]] designates multiple rotation keys in the `n` field.
+* The [[ref: interaction event]] cryptographically anchors data associated with the SAID `EoLNCdag8PlHpsIwzbwe7uVNcPE1mTr-e1o9nCIDPWgM`.
+* The reply 'rpy' events specify an Agent endpoint, etc.

+Below, we show the KERI Event Stream that will be associated with the resulting generated DID document.
+These documents were generated for the `example.com` domain with no associated port or additional path defined:

 ```json
 {